-Training, consultation, more available to engage local businesses in the fight against climate change, lower Albuquerque’s carbon footprint.
+Training, consultation, more available to engage local businesses in the fight against climate change, lower Albuquerque’s Our carbon footprint is the amount of carbon emissions (pollutants) we generate through our use of fossil fuels.
+Using solar...
+More.

 December 5, 2019

-Mayor Tim Keller is inviting local businesses to lead the fight against climate change by launching a new partnership that will help local small and medium-sized businesses lower their carbon footprint and their related energy costs.
+Mayor Tim Keller is inviting local businesses to lead the fight against climate change by launching a new partnership that will help local small and medium-sized businesses lower their Our carbon footprint is the amount of carbon emissions (pollutants) we generate through our use of fossil fuels.
+Using solar...
+More and their related energy costs.
 Participants will commit to reducing energy consumption by 20 percent over the next five years and will have access to resources to dramatically improve the energy efficiency of their buildings.

 “Small businesses are the engines that drive the city’s economy,” says Albuquerque Mayor Tim Keller.
 “I am inviting local businesses to join the fight against climate change, and we’re committed to helping them thrive in the process by providing resources, analysis, and mentorship to cut their energy use by 20 percent.”